 If a home buyer purchases a NYC real estate with Prevu that is a 6% commission paid for by the seller (split evenly between the seller’s listing broker and buyer’s broker), the home buyer receives a Smart Buyer™ Rebate of 2% of the purchase price from Prevu.
 That’s a lot better than the $0 a buyer receives from a traditional real estate broker or agent at closing.

-The concept of a buyer commission rebate, referred to as a commission refund in some states, is a positive for consumers.
+The concept of a buyer commission rebate, referred to as a commission refund in some states, is a positive for consumers and are legal in New York State and NYC.
 It has been encouraged by the Department of Justice and is currently legal in 40 US states.
 The states that have not yet adopted the concept are Alaska, Oregon, Iowa, Kansas, Oklahoma, Missouri, Mississippi, Louisiana, Alabama, and Tennessee.

 In 2015, the Attorney General of the State of New York weighed in on the matter in a letter to the real estate industry.The letter highlighted the consumer benefits of commission rebates.